DMcP89/tinycare-tui/README.md

 - [ ] Refactor GitHub interactions to use go-hithub
 - [x] Write installation guide
 - [x] Write configuration guide
+- [x] Fix time display on commits to adjust to timezone

 ## About